acabalAI/AI-Portfolio/README.md

 - **Political News Intention Detection**: In this project part of my [Master Thesis](assets/documents/TFM_CaballeroHinojosaAlberto.pdf) we explore the relevance of detecting Political news intentions and how we can implement effective systems through LLMs for such end, the projec is an on-going endevour that has cristallized into a PhD research project at UNED-NLP research center.
 - **Fake Jobs prediction and Topic Modelling**: Exploration of advanced topic modeling techniques to uncover latent themes within textual datasets.
 - **Job Interview Similation-bot**: In this project we develop a Simulation bot with a dinamic dialogue manager to guide and provide feed-back to job seekers.
-- **AI-based Negotiating tools**: LLM-based Data analyst agent designed to assist humans in negotiating situations.
+- **AI-based Narratives Detection System**: System to detect Narratives in Social Media Contest, the proposed system obtained the best result in the DIPROMATS 24 competition.

 ## About Me

 ### Education

+    Ph.D.
+Student and Researcher
+    Universidad Nacional de Educación a Distancia (UNED)

-- M.S. in Language Technology at UNED
+    M.S. in Language Technology
+    Universidad Nacional de Educación a Distancia (UNED)

-- Post-Graduate Data Science and AI at Texas University
+    Post-Graduate in Data Science and AI
+    Texas University

-- B.S in Economics at Carlos III University
+    - B.S. in Economics
+    Carlos III University
 ### Interests

 I am deeply passionate about the transformative potential of Artificial Intelligence (AI) to shape our future.
 My interests span a wide spectrum of AI-related domains: